Borrowing and circulation

 How to publish your dissertation with the HSRR (Hertie School Research Repository)

-All doctoral students at the Hertie School of Governance can submit their doctoral thesis online.
+All doctoral students at the Hertie School can submit their doctoral thesis online.
 The LIS team will provide you with assistance in all questions relating to the formalities of the process.

 Submission Procedure: Step by step guide